 NOTE - Flue gas may be slightly acidic and may adversely affect some building materials.
 If any vent termination is used and the flue gasses may impinge on the building material, a corrosion-resistant shield (minimum 24 inches square) should be used to protect the wall surface.
 If the optional tee is used, the protective shield is recommended.
 The shield should be constructed using wood, plastic, sheet metal or other suitable material.
 All seams, joints, cracks, etc. in the affected area should be sealed using an appropriate sealant.
-See FIGURE 45.
+See FIGURE 42.

 Intake and exhaust pipes may be routed either horizontally through an outside wall or vertically through the roof.
 In attic or closet installations, vertical termination through the roof is preferred.
-FIGURE 37 through FIGURE 44 show typical terminations.
+FIGURE 34 through FIGURE 41 show typical terminations.

-- Vent terminations are not required to be in the same pressure zone.
-You may exit the intake on one side of the structure and the exhaust on another side (FIGURE 38).
-You may exit the exhaust out the roof and the intake out the side of the structure (FIGURE 39). - 2 Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
-Maximum separation is 3" (76mm) on roof terminations and 6" (152mm) on side wall terminations.
+- 1 Intake and exhaust terminations are not required to be in the same pressure zone.
+You may exit the intake on one side of the structure and the exhaust on another side (FIGURE 35).
+You may exit the exhaust out the roof and the intake out the side of the structure (FIGURE 36). - 2 Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
+Maximum separation is 3" (76MM) on roof terminations and 6" (152MM) on side wall terminations.